bentoml/BentoML/docs/source/concepts/bento.rst

     - "path/to/a/file.csv"

-If the include field is not specified, BentoML, by default, will include all files under the :code:`build_ctx` directory, besides the ones explicitly set to be excluded, as shown in the section below.
+If the include field is not specified, BentoML will include all files under the :code:`build_ctx` directory, besides the ones explicitly set to be excluded, as shown in the section below.

 Files to exclude
 ^^^^^^^^^^^^^^^^

-If the user needs to include a lot of files, another approach is to only specify which files to be ignored.
+If the user needs to include a lot of files under a directory, another approach is to only specify which files to be ignored.

 The :code:`exclude` field specifies the pathspecs (similar to the :code:`.gitignore`